 President NAGATA,Kyosuke (President, University of Tsukuba)

-In 2020, the Japan Association of National Universities celebrates the 70th anniversary of its founding.
 We look forward to and are grateful for all your continued support for national universities and the Japan Association of National Universities.